-The Fund Actuary, Hymans Robertson, undertook a valuation of the Pension Fund as at the 31 March 2013, which shows there had been an improvement in the funding position, from 65.8% to 70.1%%, since the last valuation in 2010.
+The Fund actuary, Hymans Robertson, undertook a valuation of the Pension Fund as at the 31 March 2013, which showed there had been an improvement in the funding position, from 65.8% to 70.1%%, since the last valuation in 2010.
 This was mainly due to investment returns being better than expected and an increase in contributions.
-Notwithstanding, there has been an increase in the overall pension deficit from £378million in March 2010 to £406million in March 2013, due mainly to a decrease in the discount rate applicable during the period.
-A summary of the assumptions used in the actuarial valuation is included in the Actuary's report in the following pages and a full copy of the valuation be found Pension Fund the http://hackney.xpmemberservices.com/Home.aspx or alternatively a copy can be obtained from the Financial Services Section, Finance and Resources Directorate, Keltan House, 89-115 Mare Street, London, E8 4RU.
+Notwithstanding, there had been an increase in the overall pension deficit from £378 million in March 2010 to £406 million in March 2013, due mainly to a decrease in the discount rate applicable during the period.
+A summary of the assumptions used in the actuarial valuation is included in the actuary's report in the following pages and a full copy the valuation found the Pension Fund can be on http://hackney.xpmemberservices.com/Home.aspx or alternatively a copy can be obtained from the Financial Services Section, Finance and Resources Directorate, Keltan House, 89-115 Mare Street, London, E8 4RU.
 The next actuarial valuation will be based as at 31 March 2016.
-The 2013 valuation results will be used to assess the updated funding position and to determine contribution rates payable by employers from 1 April 2014.
-The historic long-term funding picture is shown in the graph below:
+The 2013 valuation results were used to assess the updated funding position and determined contribution rates payable by employers for the financial year 2014/15 .The historic long-term funding picture is shown in the graph below and includes an estimated position as at 31 March 2015: